Akascape/ShaderToyVid/README.md

 Sometimes you may have to **force quit** the program if the shader window freezes after any shader-error, so keep that in mind.

 ## Future Development
-- Live Preview is unstable and is not implemented yet.
+- Live Preview is unstable and is not implemented.
 (The demo video was just to show the effects)
-- I guess there is buffer support in the arcade shadertoy but I can't find any example usage/guide.
-- Any advice or pull requests are welcomed.
+- Any suggestion or pull requests are welcomed.

 Please Note: This project is released under MIT license **without any warranty**!